davelab6/post-production-scripts/README.md

 ## Feedback

 These scripts are provided as is.
-Feel free to submit an issue, though.
+Feel free to submit an issue, but we might not have the time to fix it.